chuangcaleb/chuangcaleb.com/README.md

 - `--bg-[123]` - background (background)
 - `--ui-[123]` - border (background)
-- `--tx-[12349]` - text (foreground)
+- `--fg-[12349]` - text (foreground)
 - `--ax-[1234]`- accent (foreground)

 As `n` increases, *emphasis* decreases — except for:

 1. the last color shade of `bg` and `ui` colors, which are shades for being "active".
-2. the last color shade of `tx` (`tx-9`), which is the opposite-contrast foreground shade, for use like as text color on accent-background buttons, which is technically not least in "emphasis".
+2. the last color shade of `fg` (`fg-9`), which is the opposite-contrast foreground shade, for use like as text color on accent-background buttons, which is technically not least in "emphasis".

 For each specific shade, it will take the `hsl` segments and recompute a `hsl` color by modifying the `saturation` and `lightness` segments.
 Some shades may opt to utilize `hsla` and the opacity parameter.